 Nancy B’s Science Club kits were created by Nancy Balter, a former science teacher and all-around science enthusiast.
 The idea was to inspire girls to become interested in and learn more about science (even the colors are especially appealing to girls, but aren’t so girly that they’ll alienate boys).
 The Club has also partnered with female scientists from around the world who provide content and contribute their knowledge.
 Each product comes with a journal where budding scientists can keep notes and track their progress, as well as an “exclusive membership” in Nancy B’s online Science Club.

 The Binoculars kit is a great way to spend some time with your kids getting to know the birds, plants, and critters in your own backyard.
-The Wildlife Activity Journal includes all sorts of activities, including bird watching, animal observation, and ecosystem challenges that will encourage your child to get up and do some learning outside.
+Before you start this it’s important to make sure you backyard is safe first, especially if you haven’t spent much time there before; there are always a surprising number of potential dangers.
+ChammyIRL has a handy guide on how to go about doing this.
+Once that’s done, the Wildlife Activity Journal includes all sorts of activities, including bird watching, animal observation, and ecosystem challenges that will encourage your child to get up and do some learning outside.
 This is a great first step into science.
 The binoculars let you bring the world four times closer and there’s a built in compass so you can learn a little about navigation without running the risk of getting too lost.
+If you’re not sure which binoculars to buy, check out this guide from Andrew Jackson to learn more.

 The AquaScope kit introduces children to a world that’s a little tougher to have access to: underwater life.
 Whether you’re at a beach, lake, river, or even a puddle after a rainy weekend, the AquaScope lets you explore what’s going on beneath the surface.
 It magnifies 5x and the built-in LED light can illuminate the murkiest of waters.
 There’s also a built-in thermometer and ruler.
 The Underwater Wonders Activity Journal includes tons of activities that involve observing, measuring, and recording discoveries.
 Theoretically, you and your budding Marie Curie could do all this without getting wet, but where’s the fun in that?